-The Court may not hold a jurisdictional hearing unless it has determined that ODHS:
+The court may not hold a jurisdictional hearing unless it has made a finding that ODHS:

-- has made a good faith effort to inquire into whether there is reason to know the child is an Indian child, by, at the least, consulting with: - o The child: - o The child's parent or parents; - o Any person having custody of the child or with whom the child resides; - o Extended family members of the child; - Any other person who may reasonably be expected to have information regarding the child's membership or eligibility for membership in an Indian tribe; and - o Any Indian tribe of which the child may be a member or of which the child may be eligible for membership.
+- has made a good faith effort to inquire into whether there is reason to know the child is an Indian child, by, at the least, consulting with: - o The child; - The child's parent or parents; - Any person having custody of the child or with whom the child resides; - Extended family members of the child; - Any other person who may reasonably be expected to have information regarding the child's membership or eligibility for membership in an Indian tribe; and - Any Indian tribe of which the child may be a member or of which the child may be eligible for membership.

-ORICWA Oregon Laws 2020. ch.
-14 §§ 15(2) & 34(2)(b) (ORS 419B.305(2)(b)).
+Oregon Laws 2021, ch 398, §§14 & 57(2)(b)).
 For more information, review the section of Chapter 3 on Inquiry.